Saving Money on Your Move

 Buying moving supplies is a quick, easy way to prepare for you move.
 However, it’s unnecessary.
 Moving supplies are all around you.
 Seriously.
 Those free newspapers you never read?
 Packaging.
 Your comforter?
 Cushioning to prevent scratching on your wooden furniture.
 Your dresser?
 A box to hold your books.

 You don’t need bubblewrap and a box that says “moving box” to move your stuff in.
-Use what you have and what you can dig up.
-It’ll work.
+Use what you have.
 For more ideas, check out our article where to find free moving supplies.

 Forego Self-Storage

-Self-storage can be very useful if you are in moving limbo, living in a smaller place waiting for a larger one, or waiting to transfer some of your belongings.
+Self-storage can be very useful if you are living in a smaller place while waiting for a larger one, or waiting to transfer some of your belongings to your new home.
 However, if you are looking to save a couple hundred dollars over a couple months, cram what you have into your new place or sell it off.

 Negotiate with Moving Companies